 An error of type sql-database-data-error is signalled if from is not an existing table in database or if the SQL statement resulting from the symbolic expression where does not return a Boolean value.

 insert-records update-records

 EXECUTE-COMMAND - Execute an SQL command which returns no values.
-Generic Function execute-command sql-expression &key database => database A database object.
-This will default to the value of default-database.

-An sql expression that represents an SQL statement which will return no values.
+Generic Function execute-command sql-expression &key database => sql-expression An sql expression that represents an SQL statement which will return no values.